cinderblock/3-Phase-Controller/docs/README.md

 #### Magnetometer<a name="mlx"></a>

-using the [MLX90363](https://www.melexis.com/-/media/files/documents/datasheets/mlx90363-datasheet-melexis.pdf) - SOIC8 package - and communicating with it over SPI.
+Using [MLX90363](https://www.melexis.com/-/media/files/documents/datasheets/mlx90363-datasheet-melexis.pdf) - SOIC8 package - communicating over SPI.

+This device allows for 14 bit precision and is updated at a rate of ~1 kHz.
+Reads from the device happen at ~800 Hz.
+Due to maximum rps of [Turnigy 480](http://www.hobbyking.com/hobbyking/store/__19038__Turnigy_Park480_Brushless_Outrunner_1320kv.html) is 262.
+Allows for more then 2 readings per mechanical revolution.
+Therefore sufficient to determine positions and velocity at all drivable velocities.
+This is however an insufficant for using as exact position, therefore we must use a [predictor](#predictor).

 #### Back EMF<a name="emf"></a>